 What happens to my personal information?

-We will store any personal information following GDPR guidelines and not share any personal information with anyone.
-Once your pet has been cremated we will remove you from our database after 5 years.
+We will store any personal information following GDPR guidelines and not share your personal information with anyone.

 What happens after transportation?

 When your pet arrives at our premises, we will record his/her microchip number for identification throughout the programme.
 We will then use the information you have provided to select an appropriate training course for them to be gifted to depending on their medical and surgical history.
 For example, if he/she has had knee surgery then we would not put him or her forward for a course covering knee surgery.

 What happens at the end of the course?